nschlia/ffmpegfs/README.md

 To see what's been done so far, checkout the [windows](https://github.com/nschlia/ffmpegfs/tree/windows) branch.

+**New in 2.17 (2024-08-XX):**

+- **Bugfix:** Wrong error message fixed when an invalid audio/video codec was selected.
+The message should rather say "unsupported codec" instead of talking about "sample format not supported.".

 **New in 2.16 (2024-06-10):**

 - **Bugfix:** Closes [#160](https://github.com/nschlia/ffmpegfs/issues/160): Fix build with FFmpeg 7.0.
 [Debian Bug #1072412](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1072412). write_packet() now with const buffer as of Libavformat 61+.